opentensor/developer-docs/docs/subnets/walkthrough-prompting.md

 # Walkthrough of Subnet 1

 In this section we present a high-level walkthrough of the [Subnet 1: Prompting](https://github.com/opentensor/prompting/tree/main).
 This subnet contains multiple incentive mechanisms which produce an internet-scale conversational intelligence.
-It is driven by large language models (LLMs) which search the internet and utilize specialized simulator modules to produce factually accurate and mathematically correct responses.
+Below are a few examples of the intelligence produced by this subnet:

 - Answering questions.
 - Summarizing a given text.
 - Debugging code.
 - Solve mathematics problems, and more.

+This subnet is driven by large language models (LLMs).
+These LLMs search the internet and utilize specialized simulator modules to produce factually accurate and mathematically correct responses.

-:::tip Explorer
+:::tip Subnet 1 Explorer
 You can see the prompting subnet in action on the [Taostats explorer (select Subnet 01: Text Prompting from the top menu)](https://taostats.io/).
 :::